-Like last year, we are pleased to be using the SEC rule that allows companies to furnish their proxy materials over the Internet, instead of mailing printed copies of those materials to all stockholders.
+As in past years, we are pleased to be using the SEC rule that allows companies to furnish their proxy materials over the Internet, instead of mailing printed copies of those materials to all stockholders.
 Consequently, most stockholders will not receive paper copies of our proxy materials.
-These stockholders will instead receive a "Notice of Internet Availability of Proxy Materials" with instructions for accessing our proxy materials, including our proxy statement and 2013 Annual Report, and voting via the Internet.
+These stockholders will instead receive a "Notice of Internet Availability of Proxy Materials" with instructions for accessing our proxy materials, including our proxy statement and 2015 Annual Report, and voting via the Internet.
 The Notice of Internet Availability of Proxy Materials also contains instructions on how stockholders can obtain a paper copy of our proxy materials if they so choose.
 We believe this process will expedite stockholders' receipt of proxy materials, lower the costs of our Annual Meeting and conserve natural resources.
-If you previously elected to receive our proxy materials electronically will be receiving an email on or about December 20, 2013 with information on how to access stockholder information and instructions for voting.
+If you previously elected to receive our proxy materials electronically, these materials will continue to be sent via email unless you change your election.
+Stockholders who have elected to receive the proxy materials electronically will be receiving an email on or about December 17, 2015 with information on how to access stockholder information and instructions for voting.